-It is important that activities are well planned so that each child is working at their correct level.
+Activities are well planned so that each child is working at their correct level.
 All children should know what to do as soon as they enter the classroom and after they have completed a lesson introduction or task.
-Efficient planning and classroom organisation maximises learning opportunity.

 Curriculum

 Planning